speedata/publisher/doc/manual/doc/description-en/luafilter.md

 The ability to run a Lua script before the publishing run is available since version 3.1.9.

-The command line/configuration interface is the same as for the XProc filter:
+The command line/configuration interface is:

     sp --filter myfile.lua